 In years gone by, golf was seen as a game for retired men, but the emergence of media friendly superstars like Rory McIlroy, Jordan Spieth and for a time, Tiger Woods, seemed to put an end to that.
 But with Muirfield golf club only abandoning their male-only membership last year, it still seems as if golfing-life is an exclusive club.

 Golf is still the 5th most played sport in the country.
-But the four sports above it in the table, swimming, athletics, football and cycling, all seem to be bringing through a new, younger and more diverse playing population.
-Anecdotally, the golf courses of the UK are still dominated by the 30-60 year old white male.
+Statistically, golf courses occupy more English land than housing does (English golf courses occupy 2% of total land area, housing 1.1%).
+But the four sports above it in the table, swimming, athletics, football and cycling, all seem to be bringing through a new, younger and a more diverse playing population.
+The image presented for many, is that the golf courses of the UK are dominated by the 30-60 year old white males.

 We’d love for you to get in touch and let us know whether you think your club is doing enough to attract new audiences.
-We’ll put together a new article based on the responses.
+We’ll share the information, spread the message and put together a new article based on the responses.